Big 10 and Notre Dame Spring Stars

 Big 12 Spring Stars

-With the help of the Scout network and publishers here's a list of 15 spring stars from across the Power Five conferences.
-These are players that had a terrific group of practices who look to contribute or star for their respective programs this fall.
+With the help of the Scout network and publishers here's a list of a spring star from each one of the Pac-12 schools.
+These are players that had an outstanding group of practices who look to contribute or star for their respective programs this fall.

 One of my favorite players from the 2013 class from the state of Florida was Charles Nelson.
 He was a super athletic and a speedy talent from Daytona Beach Seabreeze.
 That’s exactly what he has shown while at Oregon.
 He started off at wide receiver and played well as a true freshman.
 Nelson made the switch to cornerback this spring and had an interception during the spring game.
 He also moonlighted on offense, catching five passes for 144 yards and two scores.
 How can the offensive minded Ducks not play him on that side of the ball?
 He’s just so explosive.